 How to Make Baked Chicken Fingers

 - Toast panko - Spread panko on a large frying pan, spray with oil.
 Toast until golden brown.
+Don't skip this step.
+Toasting the panko is what gives oven-baked chicken fingers that fried-looking golden crunch.

 - Make the batter and coat the chicken: Combine the batter ingredients, then coat the chicken.